philsturgeon/tech-talks/in-progress/what-rails-can-teach-php-about-building-apis/index.md

 ### Willingness and ability to cooperate

+Note: TODO REDO THIS ITS GARBAGE

-Note: Fewer silos to split work
+Fewer silos to split work

 Defacto standards + willingness to work together early on